 The project goes beyond the traditional entrepreneurial training provided by the Italian school system and offers a high-profile structured path: successful entrepreneurs and exponents of the academic world accompany the students with training, project work and practical activities aimed at concrete experimentation and the initial development process of an original business idea.

-The project comprises two locations: Bologna (6th edition) and Florence (2nd edition).
-In Bologna, 234 students and students from over 40 Italian upper secondary schools have already participated in the project; in Florence, the initiative is in its first edition and has involved 60 students.
+The project comprises two locations: Bologna (7th edition) and Florence (2nd edition).
+In Bologna, 234 students and students from over 40 Italian upper secondary schools have already participated in the project; in Florence, the initiative is in its third edition and has involved more than 60 students.
 It is promoted by Cassa di Risparmio di Firenze.

 Participation is complimentary thanks to the funds set forth by the Trust Eureka, commissioned by Fondazione Golinelli.